Film Development & Scanning at Nice: A Complete Guide 2025

 35mm Film: Leader Extraction & Carding

-The leader of each 35mm roll is pulled out using film pickers to avoid exposing frames.
+• The leader of each 35mm roll is carefully extracted using film pickers to prevent accidental exposure.

-The tip of the film is trimmed using a film cutter and attached to a specialized leader card using industrial splicing tape to secure it in place.
+• The tip of the film is trimmed with a film cutter and attached to a specialized leader card using industrial splicing tape for secure processing.

-All air bubbles are pressed out to make sure the film remains attached during processing.
+• All air bubbles are pressed out ensuring the film remains securely attached during processing.

 120 Film: Handling & Canister Loading

-The backing paper and adhesive tape tethering the film are carefully removed by hand.
+• The backing paper and adhesive tape securing the film are carefully removed by hand.

-The film is placed into a light sealed canister and secured to a leader card in the same way as 35mm rolls.
+• The film is placed into a light sealed canister and attached to a leader card, just like 35mm rolls.

 Sorting for Development